 Create a new Quick Model report to assess the impact of your modifications.

-The results should be similar to the following:
+The steps should be similar to the following:

 A couple of key takeaways: